vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 I recommend you to read the previous paragraphs to understand how to setup the envinronment and run the code in case you didn't do it already.

-I'll split this documentation in 4 parts: general, multiplexers, converters and message builder.
+I'll split this documentation in 3 parts: general, multiplexers and message builder.
 In the current state of the development YOU'LL HAVE TO CONFIGURE ALL THE 4 PARTS in order to correctly customize your own configuration file.

 At the moment the code generator is looking for the file `config.ini` on the folder `$BOTTLE_GENERATOR_DIR/app`.
 That's the file you have to edit in order to run the generator with your own configuration.